FIWARE/load-tests/testReports/orion/mid/README.md

 - around 11 000 single value updates/s for the v2 endpoint
 - up to 20 000 req/s for single entity retrieval requests for the ngsi-ld endpoint
 - depending on the type of query, between 15 000 and 20 000 req/s for queries on the ngsi-ld endpoint
-- ~15 000 req/s for single entity retrieval requests for the ngsi-ld endpoint
+- ~15 000 req/s for single entity retrieval requests for the v2 endpoint
+- depending on the type of query, between 6000 and 7000 req/s for queries on the ngsi-ld endpoint

 Detailed reports can be found here: